juliacodez/nodered-workshop/content/Sending and Recieving SMS/_index.md

 8. Click the **Done** button Then click **Deploy**.

-9. If you now send another message to your Nexmo number you should get back a message in response.
+9. If you now send another message to your Vonage number you should get back a message in response.

-**That`s the basics of SMS messaging with Nexmo and NodeRED**
+**That`s the basics of SMS messaging with Vonage and NodeRED**